You might be surprised to learn that you can easily make your own laundry detergent.

 Step One: Grate 8 ounces of your soap (about one cup)

 Step Two: Turn the burner on to medium-low.
-Heat six cups of water in large saucepan.
+Heat six cups of water in a large saucepan.
 Slowly add soap flakes.
 Let them dissolve before adding more.

 Step Four: Add four cups of hot water to your bucket.
 Pour soap mixture into the water.
 Stir to combine.